jsumners/pandoc_resume/resume.md

     - Implemented web site designs from lead designer in PHP, HTML, and CSS
     - Implemented dynamic functionality of designs using JavaScript and jQuery

-**Sumners Blueberry Farms**

-:   *Treasurer & Secretary, March 2007 – August 2009*

-    *Sumners Blueberry Farms* is a family operated corporation based in South Haven, Michigan.
-During my tenure as Treasurer and Secretary I:

-    - Maintained corporate accounting using the GNUCash finance software
-    - Tracked production using OpenOffice Calc spreadsheets
-    - Generated reports using OpenOffice Calc and Writer
-    - Communicated with third parties via phone, letters, and in-person meetings

 Skill Set Summary
 -----------------